MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/protected-users-security-group.md

 - Sign-on offline is disabled because AD doesn't create a cached logon verifier.

-The following restrictions apply to group members in domains running Windows Server 2012 R2 or later:
+The following protections apply to group members signing into a AD DS domain controller:

 - Users can no longer authenticate using NTLM authentication.